 In software development we’re always on the clock.
 We need to release quickly – on time and on demand.
 In order to do that, we’re looking at automating that as much as possible.
 Salesforce typically has a production environment and helps us putting together sandboxes for development (that can be quite a number of sandboxes).
 Any of those sandboxes needs to be secure and compliant just like the prod environment, but how do you do that?

-Protect customer data in Salesforce with data masking
+Protect customer data in Salesforce sandboxes

 Salesforce data mask challenge

 In Salesforce, users or teams can create sandboxes for specific environments like development and testing.
 These sandboxes need to be populated with data.
 One commonly used but controversial method is making an exact copy of production data into a sandbox, including both functional and technical aspects.
 Essentially, this creates a second production environment.
 However, this may not be an ideal approach, as it exposes developers to customer details that should be protected.

 To address this issue, a more efficient data provisioning method is needed.
 This involves leveraging data masking or data anonymization techniques to protect sensitive customer data while populating sandboxes.
 This ensures that developers and testers have the necessary data for their workflows, while adhering to data protection and compliance requirements.

 In collaboration with our trusted partner, Valori, we have developed a comprehensive solution to safeguard customer data during development and testing activities.
 Valori has been our training and implementation partner for many years, with a proven track record in testing and quality assurance, ensuring that software delivered meets the expected value.
 Test Data Management is one of their core areas of expertise, and they use a combination of DATPROF Runtime and DATPROF Privacy to create a powerful package.